 Adam leverages his extensive background and experience in environmental law to represent clients in highly complex litigation and regulatory matters.
-He frequently advises clients on environmental compliance and transactional matters and routinely handles permit appeals, land use and development, citizen suits, air quality, water quality, and beneficial use of solid waste matters, and counsels clients on environmental risk communication and community relations, as well as environmental policy issues.
+He frequently advises clients on environmental compliance and transactional matters and routinely handles site remediation, permit appeals, citizen suits, air quality, water quality, and beneficial use of solid waste matters, and counsels clients on environmental risk communication and community relations, as well as environmental policy issues.
 Adam is also experienced in the negotiation of community benefit agreements as well as the environmental terms of commercial and development agreements.

-Adam’s in-depth experience in policy work includes evaluation of shale gas drilling, clean air, and solid waste regulations.
+Adam’s in-depth experience in policy work includes evaluation of shale gas drilling, clean air, and solid waste regulations, and vapor intrusion guidance.

 Before Fox Rothschild

-From 2008 to 2011, Adam was an adjunct professor at the Earle Mack School of Law at Drexel University, where he taught lawyering skills and environmental law concepts to second- and third-year law students in a clinical practice setting.
+From 2008 to 2011, Adam was an adjunct professor at Drexel University’s Law School, where he taught lawyering skills and environmental law concepts to second- and third-year law students in a clinical practice setting.

 During law school, Adam served as executive editor of the University of Pennsylvania Law Review and received the Edwin Keedy Award for Outstanding Contribution to the Law Review.